 Let’s first take a look at the GTmetrix results below.

 The GTmetrix results are impressive.
 With the site loading in just 1.3 seconds, loading time is well below the industry standard.
 The TTFB, the first time to byte, is also good at 500ms.
 Apart from that, the performance and structure score stands at 99% and 88%.

 These results showcase that you get stable performance if you choose the right hosting.
 The performance will improve further if you opt for VPS or dedicated hosting.

 This leads us to the end of our article.
 As you can see, hosting plays a crucial role in your eCommerce website’s loading time.
-Woocoomerce plugins is a lightweight plugins, but it does add requests to the server before the site is served.
+Woocoomerce plugin is a lightweight plugin, but it does add requests to the server before the site is served.
 To optimize, you need to clear your bottlenecks using the performance tools such as GTmetrix.
 Apart from that, compressing images surely helps!
 Moreover, you should always use a cache plugin to further optimize your site.